Climate of Estonia: Winter

-It is colder in the East of Estonia and warmer on the coastal areas.
-The coldest months are January and February: on some nights low can be -35 °C. The record low is -43.5 °C. Cyclones bring snowstorms.
-Some times sea effect affects Estonia, bringing more snow.
+It is colder in Eastern Estonia, and warmer on the coastal areas.
+The coldest months are January and February; some nights can be as cold as -35 °C. The record low is -43.5 °C. Cyclones bring snowstorms.
+Sometimes, the sea effect affects Estonia, bringing more snow.

 Wind

-Strongest wind was in 1969 in Ruhnu, 48 m/s.
+The strongest wind was in 1969 in Ruhnu, 48 m/s.

 Sunshine

-The total annual sunshine is 1829.6 hours.
+The total annual sunshine is 1,829.6 hours.

-The sunniest month is usually July, the cloudiest month is usually December.
+The sunniest month is usually July followed by May, the cloudiest month is usually December followed by November.